Miragon/miranum-docs/docs/guides/quick-start/miranum-ide/initialize-project.md

 * `/element-templates` - The folder for your element templates
 * `/configs` - The folder for your configuration files

-We will explore these files and folders in more detail in the following guides.
+We will explore some of these files and folders in more detail in the following guides.

 ## Generate a Process Artifact